ethstorage/p0tion/docs/contribution.md

 ### How does a Trusted Setup work?
 Any Trusted Setup ceremony is organized in two subsequent steps: the Phase 1, is universally reusable in any point of contribution as input for any zkSNARKs Phase 2.
-Briefly, the goal of the Phase 1 is to securely generate zk-SNARK parameters for circuits of up to a huge amount of constraints while the Phase 2, s a circuit-specific ceremony that must be done for each individual application circuit.
+Briefly, the goal of the Phase 1 is to securely generate zk-SNARK parameters for circuits of up to a huge amount of constraints while the Phase 2, is a circuit-specific ceremony that must be done for each individual application circuit.
 Luckily, both phases have a similar workflow.
 Both assume that there is at least one coordinator and multiple participants taking turns in (generally) sequential rounds.
 The coordinator generates and publishes a challenge file, which the first participant downloads, generates some entropy